SUBHAMRANA/Video_Chat_App/README.md

 How to use

 Video call

 1.Click on copy your id

-2.Share this id to the person whom with you want to connect 3.Ask him to paste this in id to call column
+2.Share this id to the person whom with you want to connect

+3.Ask him to paste this in id to call column.

-4.Click on call button
+4.Click on call button.

-5.you will receive notification like xyz is calling , accept it 6.To hangup press on hangup button
+5.you will receive notification like xyz is calling , accept it.

+6.To hangup press on hangup button.

 7.Features like video pause mute and share screen are also availaible.

 Message

-write your name
+write your name.

-Simply send message
+Simply send message.